rust-pretty-assertions/rust-pretty-assertions/pretty_assertions_bench/README.md

 xdg-open target/criterion/report/index.html
 ```

-You may like to save a stable branch banchmark under a name, to compare other branches to:
+You may like to save a stable branch benchmark under a name, to compare other branches to:

 ```bash
 git checkout main